cpeditor/cpeditor.github.io/content/docs/preferences/code-edit/_index.ru.md

 ### Cursor Width

 The width of the text cursor in pixels.
-The default value is 1.

 ### Auto Indent